ayano590/mini-project/README.md

 The program is set to skip the API requests if all artists are already in the database, irrespective of the saved events.

-Create a PostgreSQL database.
+Create a PostGreSQL database in pgAdmin and give it a name.

-In the db_config.py file, the user can change the credentials for their server.
+In the db_config.py file, the user can change the credentials for their server, including the database name.

 In order to run this program, start Docker Desktop and the PostGreSQL server.